 Group Art Curator for Aviva plc, Natasha is a registered archivist and records manager (UCL 1998).
 She has worked with many corporate art and archives collections, including roles at Aviva, Lloyds Banking Group and Diageo.
 Natasha also serves on the board of London’s Sculpture and the City.

-Richard Wiltshire is Archive Manager, Tower Hamlets Local History Library and Archives (from 6 April 2020).
-He was formerly Senior Archivist for Business Archives, at London Metropolitan Archives (LMA).
-He has led depositor-funded cataloguing projects including Earls Court and Olympia, Standard Chartered Bank and Whitechapel Bell Foundry.
-Richard is BAC representative on the crisis management team for business archives and oversees BAC’s general cataloguing grant.
+Archives Manager at Tower Hamlets Local History Library and Archives.
+Richard was previously Senior Archivist for Business Archives at London Metropolitan Archives (LMA).
+He is a member of the Crisis Management Team - cases including the Thomas Cook archive.
+Richard has also led depositor-funded cataloguing projects including Earls Court and Olympia, Standard Chartered Bank and Whitechapel Bell Foundry.